Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ## Caveats

 - You don't really have to do any of these customizations to get good at programming.
 But these are designed to make your life easier.
-- A good chunk of customizations are personal.
+- A good chunk of these customizations are personal.
 The goal is to learn _how_ to customize and to empower you to customize as you wish.
-- A good chunk of customizations are stylistic.
+- A good chunk of these customizations are stylistic.
 As a programmar, you spend a lot of time in your terminal or text editor.
-I like making these tools beautiful.
+I think it's important to make these tools beautiful.
 - I like bash because I've been using it for 10 years.
 This workshop will focus on using bash instead of zsh.
 But there are parallels between the two and learning to customize one will help you customize the other.
 - These type of tools can sometimes get RAM-intensive.
 So, beware if you have a laptop with <16GB of RAM.